kubemq-io/kubemq-targets/sources/queue/README.md

 # Kubemq Queue Source

-Kubemq Queue source provides rpc queue subscriber for processing targets commands.
+Kubemq Queue source provides a queue subscriber for processing source queues.

 ## Prerequisites
 The following are required to run queue source connector: